 Take a look at the fancy icons on a few skills and break them down.

-This particular skill can be used with the following:
+This particular skill

-- With a Shield/Dagger
+- requires a shield

 Archer follows a very similar formula to swordsman.
 Sometimes you can pick a class and see an immediate path.
-If you know you want to be a Musketeer(or want to use a Musket), you can eliminate Quarrel Shooter, Cannoneer, Mergen, Fletcher, Arbalester, and Ranger bringing you down to 8 out of 14 classes to look at.
+If you know you want to be a Musketeer(or want to use a Musket), you can eliminate Quarrel Shooter, Cannoneer, Mergen, Fletcher, Arbalester, Matross, and Ranger bringing you down to 6 out of 14 classes to look at.
 Archer’s are specialists with a variety of weapon types that leave many of them taking support classes like Falconer and Pied Piper.

 Scouts mostly use daggers/pistols.
 Much like the swordsman (spear user) example above, you can narrow down your choices by finding the classes that use the weapon you prefer.

 Due to gearing difficulties and auto matching content restrictions it may be advisable to consider builds that don’t use 2 different weapons (i.e. Dagger and Pistol).